MAC Is Launching 28 Electric Lipstick Shades That Will Rock Your World

-The beauty behemoth’s expansive range of lip colors is already the stuff of legend, but its new 28-shade collection is a little different from the rest.
+The beauty behemoth’s expansive range of lip colours is already the stuff of legend, but its new 28-shade collection is a little different from the rest.
 For starters, only a handful of the offerings are the kinds of hues the everyday lipstick enthusiast is accustomed to.
 You’ll find a few beige nudes, a bold orange-red or two, and just a couple of pinks among them.
 But the rest are out-of-the-box greens, purples, yellows, blues, and black — all ready to break you out of your comfort zone.
-Plus, at a reasonably affordable $17 a pop, trying a new hue isn't all that risky.
+Plus, at a reasonably affordable $17 a pop (U.K. price TBC), trying a new hue isn't all that risky.

 Check out the fearless picks in the slides ahead, then get ready to burst out of your bubble — and let your newfound confidence lead you to the MAC store (or website) when the launch drops next month.